What To Expect

 Developing Self-Awareness

-Once you feel comfortable we will then work together to understand how your past history has influenced the challenge you currently face and we will establish achievable goals for moving forward.
+Once you feel comfortable, we will work together to explore how your past experiences have shaped the challenges you currently face and establish achievable goals for moving forward.

 Deeper Healing

-If there is sufficient time and you are at a safe emotional, mental and physical place in your life, we will work on healing from past hurts, trauma and abuse.
-This is crucial for continuing your growth into the person you want to be and for experiencing continued freedom.
-Note that not everyone is ready for this stage and we will decide together is this is where we need to go.
+If there is sufficient time, and you feel emotionally, mentally, and physically safe, we can work on healing from past hurts, trauma, and abuse.
+This work is an important part of continuing your growth, moving toward the person you want to be, and experiencing continued freedom.
+It’s important to note that not everyone is ready for this stage, and we will decide together if and when this is the right focus for you.